-Rose water can be used to replace some or all of the water in things like soap, hair rinse, and hair detangling spray.
-As a side note, it will have little impact on the final color of your soap and will definitely not turn it pink.
+I use rose water to replace some or all of the water in recipes for like soap, hair rinse, and hair detangling spray.
+(As a side note, it will have little impact on the final color of your soap and will definitely not turn it pink!)

 Simmering vs. Distilling

 The distilling method technically makes a hydrosol.
-It is also quite easy to make, albeit slightly more time-consuming, and rose hydrosol is clear and much more shelf stable.
+It is also quite easy to make, albeit slightly more time-consuming.
+A rose hydrosol is clear and much more shelf-stable.